FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Dunlea, O'Dunlea, Dullea, Delea, Dynlea, O'Dullea, Donlea, O'Donlegh, Douly and many more.

 This web page shows only a small excerpt of our O'Dunlea research.
-Another 135 words (10 lines of text) covering the years 1659, 1664, 1666, 1704 and 1725 are included under the topic Early O'Dunlea History in all our PDF Extended History products.
+Another 135 words (10 lines of text) covering the years 1659, 1664, 1666, 1704 and 1725 are included under the topic Early O'Dunlea History in all our PDF Extended History products and printed products wherever possible.

-Another 49 words (4 lines of text) are included under the topic Early O'Dunlea Notables in all our PDF Extended History products.
+Another 33 words (2 lines of text) are included under the topic Early O'Dunlea Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Daniel Douly, who landed in New York in 1820; Cornelius Donlea, who immigrated to Montreal in 1825; Edward Dunlea, who arrived in Boston as a bonded passenger in 1849.